raghvendra5688/Drug-Repurposing/README.md

 c) Spike protein

-Code Requirements:
-a) python3, pandas, pickle, numpy, sklearn, scipy all of which are available in latest Anaconda package
-b) xgboost version 0.90, shap
-c) pytorch, torchtext, RDKIT, pubchempy, jupytext, SmilesPE, cuda (for GPU)
+An installation guide is included in this repository which should complete all system requirements.

-The four traditional machine learning models:
+This package contains seven individual machine learning models.
+The four traditional machine learning models are as follows:

 a) GLM - `scripts/supervised_glm_on_ls_protein_compound.py`
 a) Random Forests - `scripts/supervised_rf_on_ls_protein_compound.py`